-It recorded every piece of property, and every particular concerning it.
-As the Chronicle indignantly said, not a rood of land, not a peasant's hut, not an ox, cow, pig, or even a hive of bees, escaped.
+It recorded every piece of property and every particular concerning it.
+As the Anglo-Saxon Chronicle (§ 205) indignantly said, not a rood of land, not a peasant's hut, not an ox, cow, pig, or even a hive of bees, escaped.

 While the report showed the wealth of the country, it also showed the suffering it had passed through in the revolts against William.
 Many towns had fallen into decay.
 Some were nearly depopulated.
-In Edward the Confessor's reign, York had 1607 houses; at the date of the survey, it had but 967, while Oxford which had had 721 houses had then only 243.
+In Edward the Confessor's reign (§ 109) York had 1607 houses; at the date of the survey it had but 967, while Oxford, which had had 721 houses, had then only 243.

 This census and assessment proved of the highest importance to William and his successors.
-The people, indeed, said bitterly that the king kept the book constantly by him, in order "that he might be able to see at any time of how much more wool the English flock would bear fleecing."
+The people, indeed, said bitterly that the King kept the book constantly by him, in order "that he might be able to see at any time of how much more wool the English flock would bear fleecing."

 The object of the work, however, was not extortion, but to present a full and exact account of the financial and military condition of the kingdom which might be directly available for revenue and defence.

-170. The Great Meeting, 1086. - In the midsummer following the completion of Domesday Book, William summoned all the nobles and chief landholders of the realm with their vassals, numbering, it is said, about sixty thousand, to meet him on Salisbury
+170. The Great Meeting (1086).-In the midsummer following the completion of Domesday Book, William summoned all the nobles and chief landholders of the realm, with their vassals or tenants, to meet him on Salisbury Plain,

-1 Forest: as here used, this does not mean a region covered with woods, but simply a section of country, partially wooded and suitable for game, set apart as a royal park or hunting-ground.
-As William made his residence at Winchester, in Hampshire, he naturally took land in that vicinity for the chase.
+&lt;sup>1 Forest: as here used, this does not mean a region covered with woods, but simply a section of country, partially wooded and suitable for game, set apart as a royal park or hunting ground.
+As William made his residence at Winchester, in Hampshire, in the south of England (see Map No. 22, facing page 416), he naturally took land in that vicinity for the chase.

-Plain, Wiltshire.1 There was a logical connection between that summons and the survey.
+Wiltshire.1 The entire assemblage numbered about sixty thousand.
+There was a logical connection between that summons and the great survey (§ 168).
 Each man's possessions and each man's responsibility were now known.
-Thus Domesday Book prepared the way for the assembly, and for the action that was to be taken there.
+Thus Domesday Book prepared the way for the assembly and for the action that was to be taken there.

 The place chosen was historic ground.
-On that field William had once reviewed his victorious troops, and in front of the encampment rose the hill of Old Sarum scarred with the remains of Roman entrenchments.
-Stonehenge was near.
-It was within sight of it, and of the burial mounds of those primeval races which had there had a home during the childhood of the world, that the Norman sovereign finished his work.
+On that field William had once reviewed his victorious troops, and in front of the encampment rose the hill of Old Sarum, scarred with the remains of Roman entrenchments.

+Stonehenge was near (§ 23).
+It was within sight of it and of the burial mounds (§ 16) of those primeval races which had made their home there during the childhood of the world, that the Norman sovereign finished his work.